mixelpixx/uncle_phil_rag/README.md

 ## Running the Flutter GUI

 1. Make sure you have Flutter and Dart installed on your machine.
 If not, you can download and install them from [here](https://flutter.dev/docs/get-started/install).
-2. Navigate to the /lib/ directory using `cd /lib/`.
+2. Navigate to the root directory of your project (where main.py is located)
 3. Run the Flutter GUI by typing `flutter run` in the command prompt.

 ## Usage